 Basic Mobile Phones

-Nokia 101 is a basic phone with dual-SIM support, mp3 player, FM radio, flashlight and support for up to 32GB of memory card.
+Nokia 105 is a basic phone with dual-SIM support, FM radio, and flashlight.

 Basic mobile phones are phones that focus on what mobile phones are meant for: making and receiving calls.
 They usually lack the bells and whistles like camera, Bluetooth, USB, and most importantly internet access.
 They support basic features like SMS.